rpraka/Modular-Neural-Net-Numpy/README.md

     <li>Supports random-normal, Xavier and He weight intiialization strategies </li>
 </ul>

-**Tested on a non-linearly separable XOR binary classification problem, achieved 100% accuracy as expected.**
+**Tested on a non-linearly separable XOR binary classification problem and achieved 100% accuracy as expected.**